-One of the most common reasons the ficus lyrata plants lose their shine is because of hard water spots.
+One of the most common reasons the ficus lyrata plant loses its shine is because of hard water spots on fiddle leaf fig leaves. .
 But you also know that you don’t want to traumatize those leaves by scrubbing them like you would limescale deposits on the bathroom faucet, for example.

 What Causes the White Residue on Leaves?

 Before tackling the treatment of a hard water spots on fiddle leaf fig trees, you should learn how they get there in the first place.

 When plants are sprayed or watered from above, much of the moisture evaporates, leaving behind lime, carbonate, iron, sodium, magnesium, calcium, and other natural minerals.
 Many garden centers also spray soluble fertilizers that leave behind salt deposits as well.

 According to experts at the University of Maryland, both types of deposits can hurt your plant by inhibiting the plant intake of available moisture.
 Further, they can alter the pH of your substrate, blocking nutrients from absorption.

 One final source of powdery-looking remnant is a spray often used to prevent desiccation, a very common winter foliar injury.

 The best step to take right away?
 Switch to softened, filtered water if you haven’t already.
 Your tree loves a good shower, so instead of nixing that from your routine, simply switch water sources.